Wednesday, July 30, 2025

 Town Farm Bay, Point Bay Marina mooring, Charlotte, Vermont

 -Marc: Cruise week is always something that I look forward to every year to spend time with my family on beautiful Lake Champlain.
-The all volunteer yacht club puts together a tour on the lake of various anchorages and some marina stops in welcoming ports of call.
+The all-volunteer yacht club puts together a tour on the lake visiting various anchorages and some marina stops in welcoming ports of call.
 This year's cruise is off to a good start with a fleet of 21 boats that have signed up to attend some or all of the trip.

 Our first night out is kept simple with a short one hour sail over to Converse Bay.
 Coda dropped her mooring at 16:00 and first proceeded to nearby Kingsland Bay to check on Lucy III on a friend's mooring.
 We are trying to give the boat more exposure for sale.